Anabolic Steroids For MMA Fighters

 Consistently coaches and athletes rank mental toughness as contributing between 50 to 70% of the reasons for an athlete’s success.
-However, young athletes pay little to no attention to training their mind (see “Performance Training for the Mind“).
-If you could put mental toughness in a pill, it would easily out sell all supplements combined.
+However, young athletes pay little to no attention to training their minds (see “Performance Training for the Mind“).
+If you could put mental toughness in a pill, it would easily out-sell all supplements combined.

 # 2. Skill / Technique: